dskloetd/rollup-bug/README.md

 ```

 If the dependency from `module3.js` to `module2.js` is removed, then everything
 works fine.
-But as it is, loading index.html fails with `main.js:97 Uncaught
+But as it is, loading index.html fails with `TypeError: m4.inc is
-TypeError: m4.inc is not a function`.
+not a function`.

 But you don't need to load index.html to observe the issue.
 Inspect
 `output/main.js` and notice that several modules are not inside a "require